moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 ----------------------------

-Along with teaching EME150A for the first time, I developed a number of innovations for the course.
+Along with teaching EME150A for the first time, I developed a number of enhancements for the course.
 The course is a mixture of applied strength of materials (static and dynamic failure) and an introduction to the design of mechanical structures.
 For the former, I developed lectures influenced by two previous professors' materials that were enhanced by inserting one to two active learning mini-activities in most lectures along with quizzes every other week.
-The course content can be viewed at the `class website`_.
+The course materials can be viewed at the `class website`_.

 .. _class website: http://moorepants.github.io/eme150a/